Email FacebookTwitterMenu burgerClose thin

 Pros and Cons of Debt and Equity Financing

 The pros of debt financing include no loss of control, less delay in receiving funds and many options for obtaining it.
-You can also get tax benefits by claiming interest on debt as a deduction from profits.
+You can also get by claiming interest on debt as a deduction from profits.
 Debt financing is often the only choice for most companies because they lack the growth prospects equity investors want.

-Cons of debt financing include the fact that it locks the company into what may be a long series of sizable payments.
+However, the drawbacks include the fact that it locks the company into what may be a long series of sizable payments.
 It can be hard to qualify for loans at attractive rates – or any loans — especially for companies most in need of capital.
 If the business can’t pay the loan back, it risks defaulting and even being forced into bankruptcy.

-The Bottom Line
+Bottom Line

 These two sources of financing have significantly different traits and impacts on a business.
 Which one is best suited depends in part on the business’s age, size, stability, profitability and prospects for growth.
 The business owner’s personal inclinations toward taking on risk and sharing control are also critical to factor into a decision.